ology/python-chord-progression-network/README.md

 The `tonic` attribute means that if the first chord of the progression is being generated, then for `0` choose a random successor of the first chord, as defined by the `net` attribute.
 For `1`, return the first chord in the scale.
 For any other value, choose a random value of the entire scale.

 The `resolve` attribute means that if the last progression chord is being generated, then for `0` choose a random successor.
 As for the `tonic`, for `1`, return the first chord in the scale, and for any other value, choose a random value of the entire scale.
+In all other cases (i.e. the middle chords of the progression), choose a random successor.

 ## SYNOPSIS
 ```python